 The use of ASR Deployment Planner involves two main stages.
 The first of profiling, during which the necessary information is collected from the environment VMware, and the second of report generation to perform the analysis.

-ASR Deployment Planner can be downloaded at this address.
+ASR Deployment Planner can be downloaded at this link.
 This is a compressed folder whose contents should be copied on the system on which you intend to run the tool.
 ASRDeploymentPlanner.exe is the command line tool that must be executed with the appropriate parameters, there is no required installation.

 Profiling and measurement of throughput